itazap/MIE424-FinalProject/README.md

 M. Lohaus and M. Perrot, "Too Relaxed to Be Fair", 2020.
 [Online].
 Available: http://proceedings.mlr.press/v119/lohaus20a/lohaus20a.pdf.
 [Accessed: 29- Mar- 2021].

+# Noteable Code that has been Reused

+Our project has used/adapted code from Michael Lohous’ SearchFair repository, found at: https://github.com/mlohaus/SearchFair.

+The citation for this SearchFair repository is:

+@inproceedings{lohaus2020,
+  title={Too Relaxed to Be Fair}, author={Lohaus, Michael and Perrot, Micha{\"e}l and von Luxburg, Ulrike}, booktitle={International Conference on Machine Learning}, year={2020}
+}

 # Setup and Run

 *We suggest using Google Colab for running the notebook files.